Kuwait travel guide

 156.5 per sq km.

-Take care if you plan to travel in conservative areas like Jahra and Jleeb Al Shuyoukh.
+Take care if you plan to travel to the areas of Jahra or Jleeb Al Shuyoukh, where there are higher than average levels of crime.
+See Local travel

 You can contact the emergency services by calling 112 (fire, police and ambulance).